 Chairman of Dong Thap Provincial People's Committee Tran Tri Quang (right) receives PCI 2024 Commemorative Medal - Photo: VGP/LS

-Along with PCI, in 2024, Dong Thap province has excelled in the Provincial Green Index (PGI), rising from 18th place in 2023 to 7th place nationwide in 2024, with the following component indexes: Minimizing pollution and natural disasters (7.65 points); ensuring compliance (7.45 points); promoting green practices (6.28 points); incentive policies and support services (6.03 points).
+Along with PCI, in 2024, Dong Thap province has excelled in the Provincial Green Index (PGI), from 18th place in 2023 to 7th place nationwide in 2024, with the following component indexes: Minimizing pollution and natural disasters (7.65 points); ensuring compliance (7.45 points); promoting green practices (6.28 points); incentive policies and support services (6.03 points).

 This is the third year that VCCI has published the Provincial Green Index.
-Accordingly, a province or city is considered to have good environmental governance when it makes efforts to prevent and reduce environmental pollution and natural disaster risks; develops and enforces reasonable regulations and measures to ensure compliance with environmental laws without creating too much burden on businesses; provides guidance and full dissemination of green practices and focuses on green procurement; and finally, encourages "greening" of production and business models through specific policies and business support programs.
+Accordingly, a province or city is considered to have good environmental governance when it makes efforts to prevent and reduce environmental pollution and natural disaster risks; develops and enforces reasonable regulations and measures to ensure compliance with environmental laws without creating too much burden for businesses; provides guidance and full dissemination of green practices and focuses on green procurement; and finally, encourages "greening" of production and business models through specific policies and business support programs.

 LS